anu3dev/full-stack-project-with-spring-and-typescript/README.md

 - Employee registration flow:-
   - Enter email:-
+  - Check if user enters the email, if no then display error message
   - Check if email is already registered with any other company, if yes, return error message.
   - Check if email is alreday registered with any other user in any company, if yes, return error message.
-  - If both above is no, send OTP to email.
-  - If any OTP value exist in DB with current email then override it, else store it.
+  - If both above is no, send OTP to email, If any OTP value exist in DB with current email then override it, else store it.
+  - Check if user enters OTP, if no then display error message
-  - Once user enters OTP, validate it with DB, if it doesn't match with DB, return error message.
+  - If OTP entered by user doesn't match with DB value, display error message
-  - If otp validation success, delete OTP value from DB, and enable rest input field in registration form.
-  - If user refreshes the page, user has to enter email again and repeat the process.
+  - Once user enters valid OTP, display success message.
+If otp validation success, delete OTP value from DB, and enable rest input field in registration form.
+If user refreshes the page, user has to enter email again and repeat the process.
+  - Validate if user doesn't enter required field.
+  - Approved company list name will also be displayed in dropdown so user can choose and enroll themself.
   - Below values will be stored in user's DB as per user interaction during user registration.
     |User DB|
     |-|